Louise Martin: psychotherapist (BACP reg)

 If you would like to arrange an initial session, ask some questions or find out more then please contact me by phone or email.
 My website www.louise-martin.co.uk also provides further information

-If you would find it useful, I offer an initial free 15-minute consultation on the phone.
-In this brief phone call you may ask whatever you wish about how I work and we can talk briefly about your reasons for seeking therapy and how I might best be able to help you.
+If you would find it useful, you can arrange to call me for a conversation to discuss how I might be able to help you.
 All discussions will be treated as strictly confidential.

 Types of sessions